-Wix does not let you to transfer content from one template to another.
+- Wix does not let you transfer content from one template to another.
 If you decide to change the look of your website, you’ll have to rebuild the whole site from scratch.

+Wix offers a straightforward and easy-to-use website builder and a variety of templates to choose from.
+Squarespace offers a level of control and customization that extends well beyond the competition.
 This increased degree of freedom comes at the cost of a less-intuitive interface that takes a little longer to get used to than Wix’s.
-Squarespace has the edge in this round thanks to its impressive responsive design technology.

 This means that websites built on their platform look great and perform well whether you’re viewing on a smartphone, tablet or desktop.

 Who is the Most Budget-Friendly?

 In the head-to-head battle for best website builder, cost is often one of the most important considerations.

 This is especially true for small businesses looking to get started on a low budget.